 The 1994 Nobel Prize in Physics was awarded to Bertram Brockhouse (Canada) and Clifford Shull (USA) who pioneered the use of neutron beams as tools for probing materials.
 The prize reflected the importance the scientific community places on these versatile and irreplaceable tools.
 Brockhouse’s methods have been replicated and further advanced at major neutron sources around the world.
 Today, neutron beams are in high demand by scientists and engineers globally for research.
-Stories about how they are used today to gain knowledge for technology development and innovation in areas such as health, clean energy technology, computers and devices, food security, and power generation are available on this site and from the Canadian Institute for Neutron Scattering.

 The following article was written by Brockhouse’s first graduate students following his death in 2003.

 Bertram Brockhouse, who shared the 1994 Nobel Prize in Physics for his brilliant, pioneering work which laid the foundation for the field of inelastic neutron scattering, died on 13 October 2003 in Hamilton, Ontario, Canada.